heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 [Solution](#solution) section, however, **we highly recommend you to try to complete the practical content by yourself first to learn the most**.

+### Go further

+This is an optional section.
+Feel free to skip it if you do not have time.

+- Are you able to use environment variables in your Docker Compose file to specify the implementation to use and the size of the file to write?
+Tip: to use environment variables in command inside a Docker Compose file, you can use the `$${ENVIRONMENT_VARIABLE_NAME}` syntax.

 ## Conclusion

 ### What did you do and learn?

 In this chapter, you have installed Docker and Docker Compose.
-You have learned the basics of Docker and Docker Compose and you have used them to build and run a Docker image.
+You have learned the basics of Docker and Docker Compose and you have used them to build, publish, and run a Docker image.

+Using Docker and Docker Compose, you have been able to run applications without the need to install the software directly on your computer.

 Docker and Docker Compose are very powerful tools.
 They are used by a lot of companies to build and run their applications in production on different